 We often talk about needing help, but how often do we feel safe asking for it?
 Modern parents are overwhelmed, overstretched, and burned out.
 Yet many still hesitate to bring in support for daily household tasks.
 Why?
 Because of the lingering guilt, shame, and stigma tied to needing help at home.

-Here’s the truth: the importance of community has never been greater.
-Whether you’re juggling work, parenting, or both, having a strong support system isn’t a luxury, it’s a necessity.
+The importance of community has never been greater.
+Whether you’re juggling work, parenting, or both, having a strong support system isn’t a luxury; it’s a necessity.
 And that includes outsourcing help when it allows you to breathe again.

 What Keeps Us from Asking for Help?